prognostikos/amzn/README.md

 ```
 $ amzn help setup

-Usage: amzn setup environment [app]
+Usage: amzn setup [-e environment] [-a app]

 Sets up an ASG, ELB, etc. with amzn-ship

+   amzn setup
-   amzn setup staging
+   amzn setup -e staging
-   amzn setup staging killer-app
+   amzn setup -e staging -a killer-app

+The arguments are optional:

+   [-e environment] defaults to '-e staging' if not given
-The last argument, [app], is optional, and defaults to the AMZN_APP_NAME environment variable or the name of the current directory if not given.
+   [-a app] defaults to the AMZN_APP_NAME environment variable if set or the name of the current directory

-NOTE: You must set AMZN_SHIP_DIR in your environment to point to your amzn-ship directory.
 ```

 ```
 $ amzn help terminate

-Usage: amzn terminate environment [app]
+Usage: amzn terminate [-e environment] [-a app]

 Destroys the ASG, ELB, etc. with amzn-ship

+   amzn terminate
-   amzn terminate staging
+   amzn terminate -e staging
-   amzn terminate staging killer-app
+   amzn terminate -e staging -a killer-app

+The arguments are optional:

+   [-e environment] defaults to '-e staging' if not given
-The last argument, [app], is optional, and defaults to the AMZN_APP_NAME environment variable or the name of the current directory if not given.
+   [-a app] defaults to the AMZN_APP_NAME environment variable if set or the name of the current directory

-NOTE: You must set AMZN_SHIP_DIR in your environment to point to your amzn-ship directory.
 ```

 ```
 $amzn help update-asg

-Usage: amzn update-asg environment [app]
+Usage: amzn update-asg [-e environment] [-a app]

-Update the ASG with a new AMI, etc.
+Recreate the launch configuration for the ASG with the latest config

+   amzn update-asg
-   amzn update-asg staging
+   amzn update-asg -e staging
-   amzn update-asg staging killer-app
+   amzn update-asg -e staging -a killer-app

+The arguments are optional:

+   [-e environment] defaults to '-e staging' if not given
-The last argument, [app], is optional, and defaults to the AMZN_APP_NAME environment variable or the name of the current directory if not given.
+   [-a app] defaults to the AMZN_APP_NAME environment variable if set or the name of the current directory

 The new ami id must be in the AMI environment variable.

-NOTE: You must set AMZN_SHIP_DIR in your environment to point to your amzn-ship directory.
 ```